Economics is a great choice if you have an active interest in how we as individuals and as a society make choices.

 Paper 2 – Macro Economics (35%)

 A 2 hour exam comprised of short-answer, data response and essay questions focused on the national and global economy.
 This is the content you study in Theme 2 and Theme 4

 A 2 hour exam comprised of data response and essay questions based on concepts and theory from the whole course.

-Our students can enter national essay writing competitions and investment banking experiences.
-We will have external speakers visit the college alongside planned student visits including revision conferences at Hull University.
+As an Economics student, you can enter national essay writing competitions and investment banking experiences.
+You will have the opportunity to hear from a range of external speakers who visit the college alongside planned student visits including revision conferences at Hull University.
 We have visited Amazon and Arco over the last year and have plans to visit Siemens over the forthcoming academic year.

-An overseas trip to New York is offered, specialising Economics, Business and Accounts.
+An overseas trip to New York is also offered, specialising in Economics, Business and Accounts.
 The trip will focus on the financial, economic and legal structures that make up the bustling city.

 Make sure that you follow Economics stories in the media.
 It is useful to read a quality newspaper (most are online) such as The Guardian, The Times and The Independent.
 They have very useful Economics and Business sections.

 Social media is abundant with Economics news, in fact the news is Economics, you are surrounded by it.